-The doctors and staff of The Orthopaedic Foot & Ankle Center (OFAC) in Falls Church are excited to announce their recent expansion and September 2014 opening of a second office, located at 1307 North Highland Street in Arlington.
+The doctors and staff of The Orthopaedic Foot & Ankle Center (OFAC) in Falls Church are excited to announce their recent expansion and grand opening of a second office, located at 1307 North Highland Street in Arlington.

-Another addition to the team is Arthur Black, DPM, who will be joining The Orthopaedic Foot & Ankle Center and practicing full time at the new location.
+Another addition to the team is Arthur Black, DPM, who joined The Orthopaedic Foot & Ankle Center and is practicing at the new location.
 “After living in New York for the past 11 years, I am definitely excited about this next chapter of my life,” he says.
 “OFAC has welcomed me with open arms and incorporated me into their family.
 I look forward to becoming an integral part of the Virginia community and providing excellent foot and ankle care.”
-Dr. Black will be treating patients with common foot problems, including hammertoe and bunion deformity, fungal nails, athlete’s foot, diabetic foot care, as well as ankle sprains, strains and fractures.
+Dr. Black treats patients with common foot problems, including hammertoe and bunion deformity, fungal nails, athlete’s foot, diabetic foot care, as well as ankle sprains, strains and fractures.

 From Our Facebook